william1760/aww_adblocklist/README.md

-# Block List for Ads and phishing websites
+# Block List for Ads and phishing and porn websites